UniMath/agda-unimath/MIXFIX-OPERATORS.md

   that parenthization should still only be omitted when the association is completely irrelevant, even if your expression is left associated regardless.
   For instance, one should never write

   ```agda
   assoc : p ∙ (q ∙ r) ＝ p ∙ q ∙ r
   ```

+- **Well-typed associativity**, meaning when an operator only has one well-typed associativity, then one can define it to have that associativity.
+For instance, `f ·l g ·l H` is only ever well-typed when associated to the _right_.

 ## Full table of assigned precedences